christopherclary/open-kevin/README.md

 ## Make and share your own Kevin

 Forget Kevin, now you can create your own 1990s obsession.
-Go to the folder titled "jpegs" and mix in your or replace Kevin entirely.
+Go to the folder titled "jpegs" and mix in your images or replace Kevin entirely.
 Femme things up.
 Use photos of your cats.
 See how the application acts differently with your jpegs.

 [Email us](mailto:chris@christopherclary.com) pics and links of how you personalized things.
 We'd love to start a family tree – see where Kevin takes us.